EESSI/docs/docs/blog/posts/2024/06/espresso-portable-test-run.md

 was added, which enables also running ESPResSo efficiently on [Deucalion](https://docs.macc.fccn.pt/deucalion), even though EESSI is not available yet system-wide on Deucalion (see below for more details).

-With the portable test for ESPResSo that is available in the [EESSI test suite](https://www.eessi.io/docs/test-suite) since v0.3.0 (released on 27 June 2024), we can now easily evaluate the scalability of ESPResSo across EuroHPC systems, even if those systems have different system architectures.
+With the [portable test for ESPResSo](https://www.eessi.io/docs/test-suite/available-tests/#espresso) that is available in the [EESSI test suite](https://www.eessi.io/docs/test-suite) we can easily evaluate the scalability of ESPResSo across EuroHPC systems, even if those systems have different system architectures.

 ## Simulating Lennard-Jones fluids using ESPResSo